Antelope Valley Prevention Services

 Black Infant Health

 Within a culturally affirming environment and honoring the unique history of African-American women, the Black Infant Health Program aims to help women have healthy babies.
 Participants learn proven strategies to reduce stress and develop life skills.
 This is accomplished through a group-based approach with complementary case management.
 Weekly group sessions help women build social support, access their strengths, make positive choices and set health-promoting goals.
 Visit the Black Infant Health page to learn more and sign up.

 The Best Start initiative is First 5 LA’s signature investment for partnering with community members — parents, residents and local organizations — to spark new, empowering and innovative approaches that improve the lives of children prenatal to age 5.
 With research revealing that families do better when they live in strong, supportive communities, Best Start provides the opportunity for parents, residents, organizations, non-profits, elected officials and other stakeholders to collaboratively improve neighborhoods so that young children can thrive and enter kindergarten ready to succeed in school and life.
-Check out upcoming events here.
+Check out upcoming and past events here

 Healthy Families America